stefanZorcic/scaling-book/gpus.md

 |  **4.0**   |   **3.0**    |     Hopper     |                  25                  |         18         |                     450                      |             8             |          4          |
 |  **5.0**   |   **4.0**    |   Blackwell    |                  50                  |         18         |                     900                      |           8/72            |        2/18         |

-Blackwell (B200) has nodes of 8 GPUs, but plans to support larger NVLink domains with GB200, up to 72 or even 576 chips.
-We show details for both the 8 and 72 GPU nodes.
+Blackwell (B200) has nodes of 8 GPUs.
+GB200NVL72 support larger NVLink domains of 72 GPUs.
+We show details for both the 8 and 72 GPUs systems.

 ### Quiz 2: GPU nodes